hlaingminnpaing/sdlc-rcsa/README.md

 3. In the repo: **Settings → Pages → Build and deployment → Source: Deploy from a branch**, pick `main` / `root`, and Save.
 4. Your app goes live at `https://<your-username>.github.io/sdlc-rcsa/` within a minute or two.
+5. For testing, this link https://hlaingminnpaing.github.io/sdlc-rcsa/#dash can be used.

 ## Edit / extend